dwilding/frogtab/README.md

     See [post-remove-messages.php](app/open/post-remove-messages.php).

- 6. Frogtab decrypts the tasks using the private key from step 1.
+ 6. Your device decrypts the tasks using the private key from step 1.

     See the `verifyUserAndAppendMessages` function in [main.js](app/main.js).

 ## Using your personal link from JavaScript

-After registering your device, you can use the JavaScript SDK to send messages to Frogtab:
+After registering your device, you can use the JavaScript SDK to send messages to your device:

 ```javascript
 let encryptAndSend = null;